bmorris3/shocksgo/docs/index.rst

 ====================================================================================

 This is the documentation for ``shocksgo``.
-Generate light curves of stars accounting for the effects of:
+Generate light curves of stars accounting for the effects of granulation, super-granulation and p-mode oscillations.
- * granulation
- * supergranulation
- * p-mode oscillations

 You can view the source code and/or contribute to ``arcesetc`` via `GitHub <https://github.com/bmorris3/shocksgo>`_.